 - Please bring a spare change of clothes and leave at Nursery (trousers / socks / pants / shoes)

-- We expect children to use the toilets independently – practise flushing and washing hands.
+- We expect children to use the toilets independently – practice flushing and washing hands.

-- Do not let your child bring toys/sweets to nursery
+- Do not let your child bring toys/sweets or jewellery including watches to nursery.

 - Register online for free school milk at ‘Cool Milk’.